Don DeFore: Acting

 From 1954 to 1955, he served as president of the National Academy of Television Arts & Sciences.
 He was instrumental in arranging for the Emmy Awards to be broadcast on national television for the first time on March 7, 1955.
 He also served on the board of the Screen Actors Guild.

 From 1961 to 1965, DeFore was a co-star of the television series Hazel as George Baxter, employer of the spirited, domineering housekeeper Hazel Burke, played by Shirley Booth and based on the cartoon character appearing in The Saturday Evening Post.
 DeFore was not the original actor to portray George Baxter.
 In the pilot episode, the role was played by character actor Edward Andrews.
 DeFore took over the role when the series was green-lighted.
 The series ran on NBC for four seasons (1961–65); DeFore and his co-star Whitney Blake were written out of the series when CBS picked up the series for its final season (1965–66).

 In 1970, DeFore appeared as Mayor Evans on the TV Western The Men from Shiloh in the episode titled "Colonel Mackenzie Versus the West".
 In that role, he played a murderer, which was a major shift from the comedy roles for which he was better known on The Adventures of Ozzie and Harriet and Hazel.

 For his contribution to the television industry, Don DeFore has a star on the Hollywood Walk of Fame located at 6804 Hollywood Blvd.

 Writing

 In 1965, DeFore and his daughter Penny wrote With All My Love, a book detailing Penny's experiences working in a Korean orphanage.
-DeFore's memoirs, "Hollywood DeFore 'n After", were never published, however, his youngest son, Ron, included portions in his book, Growing Up in Disneyland, Waldorf Publishing 2019, along with his own biography.
+DeFore's memoirs, "Hollywood DeFore 'n After", were never published, however, his youngest son, Ronald, included portions in his book, Growing Up in Disneyland, Waldorf Publishing 2019, along with his own biography.
 The title was a metaphor for his life in a celebrity family but was also literal as his father was the only person to own a food establishment bearing the name of a real person: "Don DeFore's Silver Banjo Barbecue" in Frontierland, 1957–1962.